henten20/Compiler-for-Virtual-Machine/ReadMe.txt

     This is the main project c rile that contains the main() function.
 It will be responsible for executing programs depending on input from the command line.
 The format for compiling:

-		gcc compiler.c parser.c PM_0.c
+		gcc compiler.c lexicalAnalyzer.c parser.c virtualMachine.c

-	NOTE: An ouput file from the lexicalAnalyzer.c program is needed in order to run the compiler program.
-The output must be in the format:
+	NOTE: An ouput file from the lexicalAnalyzer.c program will be produced to be used by the parser portion of the program.
+The output will be in the format:

 		Symbolic Lexeme List:
 			lexeme lexeme ... lexeme